Symposium Code of Conduct

 Before the symposium:

 - Respond to your moderator’s requests in a timely fashion.
-Provide a short biographical summary and be sure to meet the deadline for getting your presentation to the moderator.
+Provide a short biographical summary (no more than 3–4 concise sentences) and be sure to meet the deadline for getting your presentation to the moderator.

 - Remember you are limited to 20 minutes total to give your talk and take questions.
 We recommend you plan on an 18-minute PowerPoint presentation.
 In no case will your moderator allow a speaker to go past their allotted time slot.
 Any overtime of the presentation within its time slot will reduce the time for questions.